Know Your Fishing Line.

 Fishing line is available in a dizzying variety of weights, types and brands.
 But as with most things in life, you can make it as simple or complicated as you wish.

+The popular choice.
 A decent monofilament line (mono for short) works well for most anglers and many Zebco reels come pre-spooled with our own Cajun® brand mono line.
-Made of a single fiber of nylon or other man-made polymer.
+Made of a single fiber of nylon orotherman-made polymer.
 A good line weight to start with is 6- to 12-pound test.
 “Pound test” refers to the weight required to break the line.
 For example, a 10-pound test line is stronger than a 4-pound test line.
 The trick is to match the pound test to the size of your rod and reel, the kind of bait or lure you’re using, and the fish you want to catch.

+Less stretch, less visible.
 The latest trend in lines over the last decade has been the rise of fluorocarbon line (fluoro for short).
-While more expensive, serious anglers like it because, like braid, it has little stretch and is fairly tough.
+While more expensive, serious anglers like it because, like braid, it has a little stretch and is fairly tough.
 It also is less visible underwater so it’s often used in clear water situations to keep from spooking the fish.
 There are also an array of co-polymer lines that try to marry fluoro and other polymers together for the best overall performance.

 Environmental Alert: To protect wildlife and the environment, always take any discarded line with you when you leave.
 Discarded line can snag and harm wildlife and kill fish, turtles, frogs, birds and small mammals.